chanzuckerberg/single-cell/rfcs/xxxx-authorization/text.md

     page as well as their dataset(s) in cellxgene.
 This URL, under the hood, will point to a permanent URL but will be unindexed and obfuscated (though sharable)....

-My interpretation:  A collection that has visibility=PRIVATE, may have an obfuscated_uuid.
+A collection that has visibility=PRIVATE, may have an obfuscated_uuid.
 If present then the collection can be accessed using the obfuscated_uuid in place of the normal collection uuid.
 API's like `/dp/v1/collections/{collection_uuid}`, can be accessed through this
 URI: `/dp/v1/collections/{obfuscated_uuid}`, with the following differences:

 If the obfuscated_uuid is used, then no checks for visibility or user id are performed.
 Anyone with the obfuscated_uuid will have access.
-However, the obfuscated uuid can expire, so there needs to be a way to check the expiration time, and reject if it has expired.
-It appears that the expiration for a obfuscated_uuid is not currently a field in the database, so that will need to be added.

-Generally, there should be a way for the author to generate a new obfuscated_uuid, and revoke a current obfuscated_uuid.
-What are the product requirements around this?
-Can there be more than one obfuscated_uuid for a collection?
+The obfuscated_uuid does not expire, however it can be revoked.

+An obfuscated_uuid applies to a collection, and not a dataset, and a collection can have only one.

 Links to the cellxgene explorer from the portal will need to include some information about the obfuscated uuid, so that those possessing the URL can also explore the data.